dirtsimple/postmark/README.md

 Set-Options:  # an option path or array of option paths; each will be set to the post's db ID
   - edd_settings/purchase_history_page  # e.g., make this page the "my account" page for both EDD
   - lifterlms_myaccount_page_id         # and LifterLMS.
 See "Working With Options" for more info

+HTML:  # override markdown conversion for specific fields
+  Excerpt: "<p>This is html</p>"   # a string means, "use this HTML instead of what's in the field"
+  body: true                       # non-false non-string means, "field is HTML, not markdown"
 ```

 Please note that Postmark only validates or converts a few of these fields.
 Most are simply passed to Wordpress as-is, which may create problems if you use an invalid value.
 (For example, if you assign a custom post type that isn't actually installed, or a status that the post type doesn't support.)
 In most cases, however, you can fix such problems simply by changing the value to something valid and re-syncing the file.